Andry60351/GihubFollowers/README.md

 # GithubFollowers
-With this iOS app it's possible to check someone's github followers ditails.
+With this iOS app it's possible to check someone's github followers details.
 You can also save profiles in the "favourites" tab.
 NOTE: This app is not finished yet.

 # Requirements